Footwear advice from Geelong podiatrists

 - A lower-heeled shoe is better – ideally no greater than 2½ centimetres.
-The higher the heel, the more weight is thrown forward on to the ball of the foot, causing pain.
+The higher the heel, the more weight is distributed forward on to the ball of the foot, causing pain.

 - Shoes should have firm heel counters to stop excessive foot movement.

-- The shoe should have a lot of flexibility along the metatarsal break area, at the ball of the foot.
+- The shoe should have adequate flexibility along the metatarsal break area, at the ball of the foot.
 When holding the shoe between the hands and pushing, the shoe should bend along the metatarsal break.
 The shank (mid-sole) should be firm.

 - Leather uppers help ventilate the foot and prevent excessive perspiration.

 - Avoid pointy or narrow-toed shoes.
 A wider, squarer toe will accommodate your foot better.
 Make sure the toe box is deep enough to allow room for the toes.